Component Schema: The Complete Guide

 Common Patterns and Best Practices

-A consistent approach to inspector groups improves usability:
+A consistent approach to settings groups improves usability:

 - Content: Text, images, and other primary content